 The accompanying consolidated financial statements are stated in euros, the presentation currency of the Group.
 All financial information presented in million euros has been rounded to the nearest million.
 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (“IFRS”) as issued by the International Accounting Standards Board (“IASB”) and endorsed by the European Union (“EU”).
 The Group’s application of IFRS results in no differences between IFRS as issued by the IASB and IFRS as endorsed by the EU.

 Risk disclosures under IFRS 7, “Financial Instruments: Disclosures” about the nature and extent of risks arising from financial instruments are incorporated herein by reference to the portions marked by a bracket in the margins of the Risk Report.
-This is also applicable for capital disclosures as required under IAS 1, “Presentation of Financial Statements.

 The preparation of financial statements under IFRS requires management to make estimates and assumptions for certain categories of assets and liabilities.
 Areas where this is required include the fair value of certain financial assets and liabilities, the reclassification of financial assets, the impairment of loans and provision for off-balance-sheet positions, the impairment of other financial assets and non-financial assets, the recognition and measurement of deferred tax assets, and the accounting for legal and regulatory contingencies and uncertain tax positions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the balance sheet date, and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from management’s estimates.
 Refer to Note 02 for a description of the critical accounting estimates and judgments used in the preparation of the financial statements.